lillyschwietzer/csarGeo/README.md

-Analyze binary species occurrence and classification data with a SAR or a cSAR analysis based on a nested or hierarchichal sampling design.

-csarGeo allows an advances SAR- and cSAR-analysis to assess biodiversity changes in structurally diverse landscapes.
-The cSAR analysis function can account for habitat affinity differences across multiple species groups beyond
+csarGeo enables advanced SAR and cSAR analysis to assess biodiversity changes in structurally diverse landscapes using binary species occurrence- and classification data.
+It can be used to reveal both the species-area relationship (SAR) as well as habitat affinity differences across multiple species groups.

-The package contains an associated vignette with detailed example usages for both of the available analysis methods.
-For further information regarding the background of countrysideSAR analyses, the papers of ... (pereira, martins)
+The package includes a vignette with detailed examples for both analysis methods.
+For more information regarding the background of the countrysideSAR model and different sampling approaches, see the references below.

 # Table of Contents